-Carpometacarpal (CMC) joint dislocations are an uncommon dislocation of the hand.
+Carpometacarpal joint dislocations are uncommon dislocations of the hand.

-There is a strong younger male predominance in the dominant hand.
+There is a strong younger male predominance.
+These injuries are more common in the dominant hand.